Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_google_analytics_raw_data/connectors_google_analytics_raw_data.md

 When you're finished with this Quickstart, you can clean up the objects created in Snowflake.

 #### Clean Up Script
-Navigate to the last cell in the Snowflake Notebook to uncomment and run the last cell labeled **clean_up** to drop all objects created in this Quickstart.
+Navigate to the last cell in the Snowflake Notebook labeled **clean_up** to uncomment and run it to drop all objects created in this Quickstart.

 <!-- ------------------------ -->
 ## Conclusion and Resources